 Ovarian Cancer Canada

 Ovarian Cancer Canada is the only registered Canadian charity solely dedicated to overcoming ovarian cancer.
-There are 17,000 women living with ovarian cancer in Canada.
-It is estimated that this year in Canada, 2,600 women will be newly diagnosed with the disease.
+Every three and a half hours another woman is diagnosed with ovarian caner in Canada.
+The statistics are grim: seven in ten women die within five years of diagnosis and the long-term disease-free survival rate for advanced ovarian cancer is only ten percent.
 Ovarian cancer is the 5th most common cancer for women and is the most fatal women’s cancer.

 Ovarian cancer is not as common as some other forms of the disease, it affects one in every 69 Canadian women.
 Together with the vast geography of our country, it can be years before a woman with this type of cancer comes face to face with someone who truly understands where she is coming from.
 This leads to a deep sense of isolation.
 OVdialogue is an online community where women with ovarian cancer can connect with one another for advice and encouragement.

 The American Cancer Society